xwYe/DR-DLMA/README.md

-# A introduction to DR-DLMA
+# An introduction of DR-DLMA
 We put forth a new deep reinforcement learning algorithm, referred to as delayed-reward deep Q-network (DR-DQN).
 Then we use this algorithm to design a new medium access control (MAC) protocol for underwater acousitc networks (UWANs) with large propagation latency, called DR-DLMA.
 # About 1.pdf